kylemshaw/ganttify/.idx/airules.md

 *   **Conciseness:** Write code and documentation that is to the point and avoids unnecessary complexity.
 *   **Context:** Always consider the existing codebase and project structure.
 Reference relevant files and components.
 *   **Iteration:** Be prepared to iterate on solutions based on feedback.
+*   Be honest with your feedback and do not try to please me with your responses

 ## Code Style